 On.
 Jan.
 28, Fleming’s Steakhouse in Livonia hosted a dinner featuring the wines of Tom and Vicki Celani, principals of Celani Family Vineyards in Napa Valley.
 The menu included Tea-Smoked Prawns, Braised Veal Lasagnette, Sea Salt Strip Steak, and a medley of Chocolate Truffles.

-Paul Taylor, chief economist of the National Automobile Dealers Association, projects U.S. new-vehicle sales will reach 12.9 million units
+Paul Taylor, chief economist of the National Automobile Dealers Association (NADA), said today that new-vehicle sales will reach 12.9 million units in 2011 as consumers benefit from higher trade-in equity and improving credit.

 Dow Kokam’s Advanced Battery Insight Enables Informed Decisions on Fleet & Commercial Vehicle Electrification